-Chapter 5.
+Chapter 2.

-HISTORICAL POINTS OF ALIENATIONS AND THE TPLF'S REVOLUTIONARY DEMOCRACY INSTRUMENT
+THE TEN HISTORICAL POINTS OF ALIENATIONS AND THE TPLF'S REVOLUTIONARY DEMOCRACY INSTRUMENT

-Part A. The historical points that alienate Ethiopians (including the Eritrawi) from their own heritage
+Part A. The Ten Historical Points that alienate Ethiopians (including the Eritrawi) from their own heritage

-- 1) Egypt's fixation on the sources of the Blue Nile has been a source of problems to Ethiopia.
-Egypt provides support to opposition forces that work to weaken Ethiopia.
-Egypt often takes diplomatic actions against Ethiopia's interests in the halls of western capital cities and the Arab world.
+- 1) Egypt's fixation on the sources of the Nile causes it to weaken the government of Ethiopia by providing support to opposition forces that work to weaken Ethiopia and by taking diplomatic actions against Ethiopia's interests in the halls of western capital cities and the Arab world.
 Egyptian desire to control Ethiopia reached its climax when the khedive of Egypt, a vassal of the Ottoman Empire, invaded Ethiopia from the north and the east in the mid 19th century.
 They were defeated at Gura and Gundi in the north, at Ausa in the east, and they withdrew from the walled city of Harar subsequently.
 However, their interest to weaken Ethiopia persists because they wish to control the source of fresh water and silt the Blue Nile River (Abay Wenz) on which they depend.
 Paradoxically Egyptian patriarchate sent bishops as head of the Ethiopian Orthodox Church from AD 340 when Emperor Ezana professed Christianity to 1951 when Emperor Haile Selaassie succeeded in causing the Ethiopian Church to elect its patriarch. - 2) The Turkish fiction.
-After overrunning the eastern Roman Empire in the mid 15th century, the Ottoman Empire appeared and ruled over the Islamic world and started a bogus claim over Ethiopia as though it was its territory.
+After overrunning the eastern Roman Empire in the mid 15th century, the Ottoman

+Empire appeared and ruled over the Islamic world and started a bogus claim over Ethiopia as though it was its territory.
 The empire supported the Jihad (1529-1543) against the Ethiopian Christian Kingdom then headed by Emperor Lebne Dengl.
-The Jihad was waged by Imam Ahmad Ibn Ibrahim al-Gazi (also known as Gragn) of Zeila.
-The Christian kingdom of Ethiopia, with the help of Portuguese soldiers, killed Gragn near Lake Tana.
+The Jihad was waged by Imam Ahmad Ibn Ibrahim al-Gazi (also known as Gragn) of zeila, until Christian kingdom of Ethiopia, with the help of Portuguese soldiers, killed Gragn near Lake Tana.
 Yet the Ottoman bogus claim continued.
-Baherenegash Yesehaq, the governor of Mereb Mellash form Debaroa (in Eritrea), who fought alongside his emperor against Gragn, became a pasha of the Ottoman Empire.
+Baherenegash Yesehaq, the governor of Mereb Mellash form Debaroa, who fought alongside his emperor against Gragn, became a pasha of the Ottoman Empire.
 Amir Nur, a nephew of Gragn who married the widow of Gragn and who built the walled city of Harar, was called "commander of the faithful" by the Ottoman Empire.
-The empire landed its ships at Arqiqo near the island of Massawa in 1557.

-Emperor Zerse Dengel had to enter the walled city of Harar and subjugate the inhabitants.
-He then marched to Mereb Mellash and killed Pasha Yeshaq and the Turkish forces that supported him.
+The empire landed its ships at Argigo near the island of Masawa in 1557.
+Emperor Zerse Dengl had to enter the walled city of Harar and subjugate the inhabitants.
+He then marched to Mereb Mellash and killed Pasha Yeshaq and Turkish forces that were with him.
 However, the Turkish fiction and its bogus claims had and continue to have serious consequences, A couple of centuries later, in the 1890s, Ethiopia lost its port city of Swakin and the region from that port to a man made structure called Ras Kasare, when Italy and Britain took over Ethiopian coastal regions, and within a decade after France took over Djibouti (a former port of Shewa called Abuko).
 Now some Adare and Somali Ethiopians consider Gragn as their hero, and since 1993, Pasha Yesehaq is claimed as an "Eritrean hero."
 Confusion between villains and heroes constitute sources for alienation among Ethiopians.